Gaetano Pesce sofa model "Tramonto a New York" | Side Gallery

 Designer image

-During the last 28 years he has also been teaching architecture at the Institut d'Architecture et d'Etudes Urbaines in Strasbourg, France, at Carnegie Mellon in Pittsburgh, at the Domus Academy in Milan, at Polytechnic in Hong Kong, at the Architectural School in Sao Paulo and at the Cooper Union in New York, where he has lived since 1980, after living in Venice, London, Helsinki and Paris.
+Pesce’s teaching career has been equally illustrious, spanning over 28 years at leading institutions including the Institut d'Architecture et d'Etudes Urbaines in Strasbourg, Carnegie Mellon University in Pittsburgh, Domus Academy in Milan, Polytechnic University in Hong Kong, the School of Architecture in São Paulo, and Cooper Union in New York.
+His move to New York in 1980 marked a pivotal moment, solidifying his status in the international design scene after years in Venice, London, Helsinki, and Paris.

-His designs have been awarded, among others, the prestigious Chrysler Award for Innovation and Design in 1993, the Architektur and Wohnen Designer of the Year Award in 2006 and the Lawrence J. Israel Award from the Fashion Institute of Technology in New York in 2009.
+Throughout his career, Pesce has been honored with numerous prestigious awards, including the Chrysler Award for Innovation and Design in 1993, the Architektur & Wohnen Designer of the Year Award in 2006, and the Lawrence J. Israel Prize from the Fashion Institute of Technology in New York in 2009.
+These accolades underscore his influential contributions to both design and architecture.

 WORKS